AI-driven design automation: Human oversight and interpretability

 Even with the push for more automation, the role of human designers is still vital, and making AI models understandable continues to be a challenge.
 Many advanced deep learning systems, can act like "black boxes", which makes it hard for engineers to understand why they make certain predictions or design choices.
 This lack of clarity can prevent adoption, as designers might not want to trust or use solutions if their decision making process is not clear, especially in critical applications or when fixing unexpected problems.
 It is essential to set design goals, check the results from AI, handle new or unusual situations where AI might fail, and provide the specialized knowledge that often guides AI development.
 To effectively use AI in EDA, it means that human engineers and smart tools need to work together effectively.
 This requires designers to learn new skills for working with and supervising AI systems.

+Example

+The AlphaChip controversy shows many of these problems.
+The original claim was that RL worked well for floorplanning.
+But it's hard to replicate (RL depends on the training examples), the main results were on proprietary data, and the compute power used in the examples was unclear.
+Although announced in 2021, as of 2026 it is still unclear if AI provides any advantage in this task.